Web3NL/motoko-book/src/base-library/data-structures/array.md

 {{#include _mo/array/thaw.mo:a}}
 ```

-### Execution Time and Memory Usage
-The bigger `size` is, the more *time* the function takes to run.
+The bigger `size` is, the more _time_ the function takes to run.
 The Array.thaw method needs to allocate space for the new mutable array, which has the same size as the input array.
 However, it does not need to allocate any additional memory proportional to the size of the input array.
 This means that the space complexity of Array.thaw is O(1).

 ## Array.equal